-UNSW Law is a leader in experiential learning and clinical legal education, and we are proud to offer you Australia’s leading and largest range of experiential opportunities.
-Kingsford Legal Centre (KLC) is an integral part of UNSW Law, and all students experience working at this community legal centre housed on campus.
+UNSW Law & Justice is a leader in experiential learning and clinical legal education, and we are proud to offer you Australia’s leading and largest range of experiential opportunities.
+Kingsford Legal Centre (KLC) is an integral part of UNSW Law & Justice, and all students experience working at this community legal centre housed on campus.
 Included in our extensive list of electives are courses that offer sustained and direct engagement with legal practice in the form of internships and specialist clinics, as well as national and international mooting competitions.

 We offer an extensive list of opportunities for students to study other countries’ legal systems through our overseas electives in China, the USA, Switzerland, South Pacific, India and Chile.
 Or you may wish to immerse yourself abroad at one of more than 80 exchange partner schools.

 UNSW JD and Oxford University Faculty of Law have signed a memorandum of understanding to give UNSW JD students the opportunity to graduate with two internationally recognised qualifications in just three and a half years – the UNSW JD and the Oxford Bachelor of Civil Law (BCL) or Master in Laws and Finance (MLF).